1986 Mercedes-Benz 560SL convertible

 Motive power was provided by a Bosch fuel injected 227 bhp 5.5 liter/338 ci V8 connected to a four-speed automatic transmission.
 Mileage wasn’t exactly great for the 3,700-pound car—the ratings of the day were 14 city mpg/17 highway (adding a $1,300 gas guzzler tax to every vehicle), by today’s standards that would be 12 city/16 highway.
 With the 22.5-gallon gas tank, 560SL owners could expect a range of between 280 and 315 miles with a 10% fuel reserve.
 0-60 did come in about 7 seconds, but the 560SL was closer to a muscle car than to a sports car.

 There is decent club support for the 560SL, as there is for almost all Mercedes-Benz’s.
-560SLs maintain a substantial presence in the Hemming’s Motor News classifieds and on eBay Motors.
-As I write this in January 2014, there are 56 available, including 10 of the 1989 models.
-According to Hagerty’s valuation tools, all the money for a 1989 560SL in #1 condition is $31,100.
-Make mine Astral Silver Metallic, please.
+560SLs maintain a substantial presence in the Hemming’s Motor News classifieds, on eBay Motors, and on Bring a Trailer.
+As I updated this blog post in August 2025, there were 83 available on Hemmings, including 22 of the 1989 models.
+According to Hagerty’s valuation tools, all the money for a 1989 560SL in #1/Concours condition is an astounding $153,000, while a more normal #3/Good condition car goes for $24,400.